Aarti1212/AI-Agent/README.md

 ## Running the Project
+Option 1: Terminal

-1. To run the story generator in your terminal, simply execute the main.py script:
+To run the story generator in your terminal, simply execute the main.py script:

     python main.py

+Option 2: Streamlit UI

-2. To run the project with Streamlit UI execute:
+To run the project with Streamlit UI execute:

     streamlit run app.py